Right now we don’t have any job openings, volunteer opportunities, or upcoming events.

 The National Farm to School Network supports the implementation of Farm to School in all 50 states and the District of Columbia through focused work in the following priority areas: 1) policy development; 2) training and technical assistance; 3) information development and dissemination; 4) networking; 5) media and marketing; and 6) research and evaluation.

-Our network includes national staff, eight regional lead agencies, 50 state leads who serve as local points of contact for information and resources, and thousands of Farm to School advocates and community leaders from all over the country.
+Our network includes national staff and core partners who serve as local points of contact for information and resources, and thousands of Farm to School advocates and community leaders from all over the country.